tylncck/PDF_Editor/README.md

-# PDF_Editor
+# PDF Editor Application
-Designing a PDF Editor Web Application
+In this project my primary objective is to build a PDF Editor Application that can perform PDF editing tasks for free and user friendly manner.